digitalservicebund/ris-adm-literature/doc/adr/0010-single-app-for-administrative-directives-and-literature.md

 ### Risks:
 - Increased reliance on well-structured code and engineering best practices
+- The need for separation rules and architecture tests to ensure them
 - Significant growth in the number of documents will require scaling workflows, architecture, and tooling in ways not yet fully known
 - Supporting multiple domains introduces additional complexity for the engineering team